How to permanently remove ?m=1 from URLs in Blogger

-Currently there is no native way to remove it, but there is a workaround to do this.
-Using Cloudflare Workers as middleware, we can modify the response before it reaches to user.
-What we can do is detect the device type (i.e. 'mobile', 'tablet' or 'desktop') using 'User-Agent' request header and fetch the origin with 'm' parameter with value based on the device type ('0' for 'desktop' and '1' for others) and send it back to the user.
-By doing this, user will no longer get redirected to the url with 'm' parameter when visited on mobile devices.
+1. Using Workers: By using Cloudflare Workers as middleware, we can modify the response before it reaches to user.
+What we can do is detect the device type (i.e. mobile, tablet or desktop) using User-Agent request header and fetch the origin by appending m=1 query parameter if the request comes from a mobile or tablet devices and send it back to the user.
+By doing this, user will no longer get redirected to the url with m parameter when visited on mobile or tablet devices.

 Limitations